TheArturthur/CoppermindScraper/Cosmere/Herdaz.md

 Herdazians are rather tight-knit people.
 They have large families - a single person can easily be related to half the country - and will stick together, the bonds between them stronger than whatever country they happen to find themselves in.

 ### Religion
+In ancient times, Herdazians followed a non-Vorin polytheistic religion.
+They retain some memory of this religion, and occasionally pray to the old gods.
+Exact details about this religion are currently unknown.
-The majority of Herdazians appear to be adherents of [[Vorinism\|Vorinism]], though they practice their own variety of the faith.
+As of 1175, the majority of Herdazians appear to be adherents of [[Vorinism\|Vorinism]], though they practice their own variety of the faith.
 Herdazian Vorinism has various differences from orthodox Vorinism, for example, their doctrine permits male literacy.

 ### Language
 The Herdazian language belongs to the Vorin family, much like Alethi and Veden.
 The language has, according to [[Lopen\|Lopen]], names for all the kinds of cousins.
 There are numerous words in Herdazian to refer to a person without using their name, all of which have slightly different meaning.